justinhyou/daVinci-TemporalSegmentation/README.md

 There are a set of corresponding splits for each dataset in `[TCN_directory]/splits/[dataset].` These should be easy to use with the dataset loader included here.

+Similar to the JIGSAW dataset (further description found [here](https://cirl.lcsr.jhu.edu/research/hmm/datasets/jigsaws_release/)), which was collected from the *da Vinci* SI model, real patient data was collected for both kinematics and video streams for in-depth analysis of real life applications of machine learning techniques in robot-assisted surgery.
+This dataset was the ultimate set from which variants of ML algorithms were tested and developed.

+This data is not publicly available.
+However, questions regarding the data can be directed at (Justin) Hyobin You (hy002014@mymail.pomona.edu).

 ### Results

 For the JIGSAW data, the results and the parameters to achieve them can be found [here](https://www.dropbox.com/).